 The evolution of the Holocaust: from Bullets to Gas Chambers

-"The Silence of God:" Theological Questions About the Holocaust
+"The Silence of God:" Religion, Faith, and the Holocaust

 The Holocaust in Contemporary Political Discourse

 The Holocaust in the Mirror of Literature, Art, Film and Music

 Forgotten Victims: Roma, 'Homosexuals,' Jehovah Witnesses

 Students' Reflections: What Have They Learned about the Holocaust

 Additional themes and topics relating to the Holocaust are welcomed

 Dr. George Eisen, Professor Emeritus & AVPAA—Chair, USA